vegetabill/brainbox-design-site/_drafts/clean-room-code.md

 ```
 [View entire file on Github](https://github.com/vegetabill/clean-room-code-example/blob/typical-solution/index.js#L10)

 Here we have added an optional arg to `rankUserReviews` and we use that inside the revised `scoreReview` function.
+Of course, an even simpler version is to just modify the code and remove support for the old algorithm, but in this case I'm imagining the requirements include an A/B test.

-This works perfectly well, especially the first time you do it.
+With or without the need for a new logical branch, editing the function works perfectly well, especially the first time you do it.
 But what if the original function looks more like this:

 ```javascript
 const friendLikes = Liker.isFriend(review.likes).length;